United States presidential primary

-The presidential primary elections and caucuses held in the various states, the District of Columbia, and territories of the United States form part of the nominating process of candidates for United States presidential elections.
-The United States Constitution has never specified the process; political parties have developed their own procedures over time.
+Each of the 50 U.S. states, the District of Columbia, and five territories of the United States hold either primary elections or caucuses to help nominate individual candidates for president of the United States.
+This process is designed to choose the candidates that will represent their political parties in the general election.

+The United States Constitution has never specified this process; political parties have developed their own procedures over time.
 Some states hold only primary elections, some hold only caucuses, and others use a combination of both.
 These primaries and caucuses are staggered, generally beginning sometime in January or February, and ending about mid-June before the general election in November.
 State and local governments run the primary elections, while caucuses are private events that are directly run by the political parties themselves.
-A state's primary election or caucus is usually an indirect election: instead of voters directly selecting a particular person running for president, they determine the number of delegates each party's national convention will receive from their respective state.
+A state's primary election or caucus is usually an indirect election: instead of voters directly selecting a particular person running for president, they determine the number of delegates a candidate will receive from their respective state for each party's national convention.
 These delegates then in turn select their party's presidential nominee.
 The first state in the United States to hold its presidential primary was North Dakota in 1912, following on Oregon's successful implementation of its system in 1910.